 Gabe: Part of what your generation has changed at Rubissow is the style of wine.
 In simple terms you’ve chosen to increase the richness and power by making a bolder more forward style of wine.
 Part of that is dropping fruit thus making sure what you pick is more concentrated.
 A result of that has been lowering production.
 Is this something you pushed for when your Dad and his partner were running things, or did you come to it after taking the reins?

 Peter: In my 15 years of travelling the nation building the Rubissow-Sargent brand, meeting with sommeliers, wine buyers and wine consumers, I heard many, many comments from our fans and our critics about suggested ways to improve the Rubissow-Sargent wines.
 Most people wanted more fruit.
 But by design, R-S made elegant, high acid, low-alcohol wines in a classic style.
 Our fans loved the wines, but many also asked for improvements.
 And I always brought those comments back to our winemaker Tony Sargent.
 But, Tony and my father weren't in the business of making fruit forward, extracted wines, so we could only go so far with that.
 Our niche was classically structured, Bordeaux-style red wines, so there was only so far the branch could bend.
 My vision for the new Rubissow wines was to dramatically increase the depth and expression of the wines.
 We knew this was mostly a matter of vineyard care and winemaking technique.
 So we addressed the issue head-on.
-Working with our new team of winemaker Timothy Milos (formerly of Opus One, Cliff Lede, Stag's Leap) and Vineyard Manager Ramon Pulido (formerly of Chandon) we immediately instituted aggressive fruit thinning, improved vine nutrition and updated vine pruning technique, all in the winter of early 2004.
+Working with our new team of winemaker Timothy Milos - who started out as a harvest researcher at Opus One, then a Lab Tech/Cellar Hand at Stag’s Leap Wine Cellars, graduating to the hard-won Winemaker title at S. Anderson/Cliff Lede - and Vineyard Manager Ramon Pulido (formerly of Chandon) we immediately instituted aggressive fruit thinning, improved vine nutrition and updated vine pruning technique, all in the winter of early 2004.
 The resulting 2004 wines tell the whole story.
 Greatly restricted crop load meant delicious expression of terroir and richness, picking later in the season made for full bodied flavors and aromas, as well as balanced tannins.
 We were happy with the results and our customers seemed to agree.
 The difference in style from the previous generation was clear, yet the terroir of vineyard was still recognizable.
 Mission accomplished.
 And we intend to improve upon that mission with every new vintage

 Gabe: Could you speak about your commitment to sustainable/organic farming and how it directly applies to Rubissow?